ietf/authors.ietf.org/rfc-publication-process.md

 ## Clusters
 Sometimes groups of documents are managed together as a cluster.
 This can be for two reasons:
-1. Where the documents contain normative references to each other, either directly or indirectly through intermediate documents, and therefore need to be either published in a specific order or in some cases published simultaneously.
+1. Where the documents contain normative references to each other, either directly or indirectly through intermediate documents, and therefore need to be published in a certain order and/or simultaneously.
 2. Where the originating stream specifically submits a set of documents that should be published together even though they are not explicitly coupled by normative references.

 Clusters can include both documents that are in the queue and those that are either already published or not yet in the queue (shown as `NOT-RECEIVED`).

+A document waiting for a normative reference or specified dependency to enter the queue is placed in `MISSREF` state.
+The `MISSREF` state is further sub-divided by generation numbers:
+- `1G` has a reference to a `NOT-RECEIVED` document
+- `2G` has a reference to a document that references a `NOT-RECEIVED` document
-Documents in a cluster can sometimes wait for a long time for the dependencies on the other documents to be resolved.
+- `3G` has a reference to a document that references a doc that references a `NOT-RECEIVED` document Documents in a cluster can sometimes wait for a long time for the dependencies on the other documents to be resolved.
+Once the dependencies are resolved, the document moves out of the `MISSREF` state and into the `EDIT` state.

 Clusters are assigned IDs and linked to each document in the cluster.
 The [Active Clusters](https://www.rfc-editor.org/all_clusters.php) page shows the current clusters and the state of each document in the cluster.